InfiFPO: Implicit Model Fusion via Preference Optimization in Large Language Models: Related Work

 \section{Related Work}

 \textbf{Preference Optimization.} Aligning LLMs with human preferences often relies on RLHF~\cite{deeprein17, ppo17}, where a reward model is trained from human comparisons and used in PPO to optimize the policy.
 While effective, RLHF is resource-intensive and complex to converge.
-To simplify preference alignment, DPO~\cite{rafailov2023direct} reformulates the objective as offline learning from preference pairs, removing the need for a reward model and RL.~\citet{azar2023general} unify RLHF and DPO under a general preference optimization framework, and propose IPO, a variant that avoids overfitting by using the identity transformation, offering more stable learning in low-data or biased settings.
+To simplify preference alignment, DPO~\cite{rafailov2023direct} reformulates the objective as offline learning from preference pairs, removing the need for a reward model and RL.~\citet{azar2023general} unify RLHF and DPO under a general preference optimization framework, and propose IPO, a variant that avoids overfitting by using the identity transformation, offering more stable learning in low-data or biased settings. \citet{gu-etal-2025-capturing} further propose the PAD framework, which models preference knowledge as a probability distribution over responses, providing more nuanced supervisory signals for preferences distilling.

 \textbf{Model Fusion.} Integrating models aims to combine multiple LLMs into a single model that inherits their respective strengths.
-While earlier methods like model merging~\cite{task22, ties23, soups22, dare24, evolutionary25} require architectural compatibility, fusion techniques relax such constraints, making them more suitable for heterogeneous models.
+While earlier methods like model merging~\cite{task22, ties23, soups22, wang2025modelmergingscalinglaws,dare24, evolutionary25} require architectural compatibility, fusion techniques relax such constraints, making them more suitable for heterogeneous models.
 Another line of work, knowledge distillation (KD)~\cite{distill15, patient19, distillbert19}, offers an alternative approach for transferring capabilities across models without requiring structural homogeneity.
 KD transfers the generalization ability of larger models to smaller ones by leveraging “soft targets” the output probability distributions (logits) of the teacher model enabling efficient deployment while preserving performance.
 However, traditional KD typically assumes that the teacher model is larger than the student and fully covers the target capability space.
 Moreover, most prior work has focused on the single teacher setting~\cite{policy24, minillm23}, limiting its flexibility in multi-teacher scenarios.

 FuseLLM~\cite{wan2025fusechat} introduced LLM fusion, showing gains in reasoning and code tasks.
 Later works extended this idea across domains~\cite{uncontrained24}, but struggled with structural mismatches.
 To address this, pairwise fusion~\cite{wan2025fusechat} sequentially integrates models into the pivot model, and InfiFusion~\cite{yan2025infifusion} improved it via adaptive merging and unified output aggregation.
 The most explicit fusion approaches operate at the token level and face vocabulary alignment issues.
 WRPO~\cite{yang2025weightedreward} mitigates this by shifting fusion to the sequence level using reinforcement learning, enabling implicit fusion without vocabulary conflicts.
 However, WRPO has two major limitations: it discards probabilistic outputs using only response-level supervision and focuses solely on preferred responses while ignoring contrastive signals from dispreferred ones, resulting in only partial leverage of source model capabilities.